Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 A high temperature in the oven gives a crispy outside and a soft interior.
 I recommend 425°F oven temperature for extra crispy roasted potatoes.

-Absolutely, this is a great recipe and sweet potatoes would work wonderfully.
+Yes.
+This is a great recipe and sweet potatoes would work wonderfully.

 Unfortunately, if they are soft and green, discard them.
 Those taters are no longer good.